The SpotOn Quantum PAR Meter Displays PAR in umols/ms.

 There is a standard used in lighting laboratory measurements called PPF (photosynthetic photon flux ) which is the total amount of photosynthetic energy a light outputs.
 But this measurement does not accurately predict PAR levels at the distance where your plants are from the grow light.
 This is because of the size of the light and how close all the diodes are to one-another.
 A 600 watt grow light that is 4’ x 4’ in size as compared to a 600 watt grow light that us 5’ long by 6” wide will have very different PAR measurements over different distances from the light, but could have the same rated PPF output.

-Cannabis in the flowering stage of growth does best between 800-1000 PPFD.
-If supplemental C02 is added to the grow area plants can tolerate up to 1500 PPFD.
+Plants in the flowering stage of growth do best between 800-1000 PPFD, and can be succesful up to 1500 PPFD depending on the grow environment and available CO2 levels.
+If supplemental C02 is added to the grow area plants can tolerate higher levels of PAR.
 Veg plants on the other hand prefer light levels between 250-400 PPFD.
 And clones and baby seedlings can't tolerate much more than 100 PPFD.

 An additional consideration in lighting layout for grow is what is called crossover.
 This is the area between two light sources where the light from each source crosses over.
 These are the photons that shoot at an angle and are still beneficial to the plants.
 Crossover is an important consideration and can significantly improve PPFD levels.
 Lighting layout that considers the distance between fixtures based on the amount of PPFD each light can produce allows light loss to be recaptured creating less wasted photons and more beneficial light for your plants.

-There are many different types of lamps in the market today.
+There are many different types of grow lights in the market today.
 Some are better than others at distributing energy evenly.

 As always, any questions you have about this or any other blog you see here, please contact us at firstname.lastname@example.org and we are happy to help you!